server-os/server-image/man/usr/share/man/man8/piadm.8.md

         pools, a pool name will be required.  piadm(8) requires a Platform Image source.
 That source can be:

-          - A PI-stamp, which will consult the well-known SmartOS PI repository for an ISO image.
+          - A PI-stamp, which will consult the well-known ServerOS PI repository for an ISO image.
 This requires network reachability and working name resolution.

-          - The word "latest", which will consult the well-known SmartOS PI repository for the latest ISO image.
+          - The word "latest", which will consult the well-known ServerOS PI repository for the latest ISO image.
 This requires network reachability and working name resolution.

-          - The word "media", which will attempt to find a mountable optical media (CD or DVD) or USB-key with SmartOS on it.
-The SmartOS installer uses this keyword.
+          - The word "media", which will attempt to find a mountable optical media (CD or DVD) or USB-key with ServerOS on it.
+The ServerOS installer uses this keyword.

           - An ISO image file path.